 Preparing Your Kitchen for Easy Recovery Meals

 Stock your kitchen before surgery day.
-Hit up the local Publix or Fresh Market and grab soft foods, broths, protein shakes, and easy-to-prepare meals.
-Having everything ready means less stress during recovery.
+Grab soft foods, broths, protein shakes, and easy-to-prepare meals so you’re not scrambling afterward.

-Consider batch-cooking some soups or stews you can freeze and reheat.
-Mashed sweet potatoes, creamy soups, and soft casseroles freeze well and give you nutritious options without much effort.
-Following a soft food diet after implants becomes easier with some advance planning.
+Consider batch-cooking soups or stews you can freeze and reheat.
+Mashed sweet potatoes, creamy soups, and soft casseroles freeze well and make recovery easier.

 What’s Normal vs. What Needs a Call to Your Dentist